kubernetes/examples/guestbook-go/README.md

       bx service key-show my-tone-analyzer-service myKey
     ```

-2. Find our the username and password from the prior step and update analyzer-deployment.yaml with the username and password.
+2. Find our the username and password from the prior step and update analyzer-deployment.yaml with the username and password in the env var section.

 3. Deploy the analyzer service.
 The analyzer service talks to Watson Tone analyzer to help analyze the tone of a message.